mondoohq/docs/docs/platform/infra/opsys/automation/ansible.md

 - Create an Ansible task that uses cnspec to scan your infrastructure.

-With both of these approaches (), your assets:
+With both of these approaches, your assets:

 1. Authenticate with your Mondoo Platform account using the cnspec configuration on your local workstation